VinhThinh0804/VinhThinh0804/README.md

 I’m a Software Engineering student at the University of Information Technology (UIT), passionate about crafting clean, scalable, and human-centered systems.
 I love turning ideas into real products — not just coding to make things work, but making them elegant, efficient, and maintainable.
 I enjoy both frontend and backend, with a particular interest in learning architectures that scale well in production and deliver real value to users.
 My approach: Think deeply, build iteratively, learn continuously.

-## 🚀 Career Opportunities
-I'm currently seeking **Frontend Internship** roles where I can:
-- Work with teams that value clean code, design principles, and thoughtful problem-solving.
-- Contribute to real products while learning from experienced mentors.
-- Get hands-on with real-world deployment, architecture, and scalable systems.

-If you're looking for someone who blends technical skills with a strong growth mindset — let's talk!

 ## 🛠 Tech Stack
 **Languages**: TypeScript, JavaScript, Java, C#, SQL
 **Frontend**: ReactJS, NextJS, Tailwind CSS, Redux